eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

     >When overwhelmed by strong emotions, including anxiety and boredom, some
     >people with ASD may exhibit repetitive “stimming” behavior such pacing,
     >flapping or verbally repeating a certain word or phrase.

+[^schizo]:
+    Amotivation and anhedonia and among the negative symptoms of schizophrenia